Top Tools for Occupational Therapists

 Click here to view on YouTube

-Why do occupational therapists need tools for efficient functioning?
+Why do occupational therapists need tools?

 Occupational therapists require specialized tools to enhance the effectiveness and efficiency of their practice.
 These tools, from assistive devices to therapeutic software, are crucial in streamlining patient care and improving clinical outcomes.